 First and always we have Paris and so we shall start there with a champagne welcome to the city of light.
 With our in-house Garden Historian we’ll be visiting important gardens in Paris and beyond as well as attending a world renown horserace at the historic Chantilly tracks.
 For garden lovers, first time visitors, or those who have traveled to Paris before, this tour offers a new way to enjoy the beginning of summer in the city.
 We will take a one-day trip to Monet’s glorious gardens in Giverny, when the flowers are blooming in their summer splendor.
 We’ll explore the most important gardens in Paris as well as the fascinating history behind them.
 We’ll stop at Chateaux you’ve likely never heard of around Paris and explore their gardens where tourists are few and where roses are in bloom.

 Then we will travel to Chantilly to attend the prestigious Prix de Diane horse race.
 If you ever needed an excuse to wear an outlandishly fancy hat, this is it.
 We will visit the chateau at Chantilly, a ‘second Versailles’ where some of the finest art collections are found that never leave France.
-From Chantilly, we will visit four other historic gardens you’ve likely never been to and enjoy sumptuous meals including tasting the delicious Chantilly cream all the while staying at a luxurious 5-star Auberge.
+From Chantilly, we will visit four other historic gardens you’ve likely never been to and enjoy sumptuous meals including tasting the delicious Chantilly cream all the while staying at a charming nearby hotel.

 Susan Taylor-LeDuc is your guide and host for these luxury tours for women and super VIP adventure in Paris & Chantilly.
 She is a garden historian that specializes as well in the history of many of the famous women of Paris such as Marie Antoinette, Josephine, Marie de Medici and Nelie Jacquemart among others.
 Susan, an American, has lived in Paris for many years and is well acquainted with the ways of the French.
 She will be your guide not only in all things historic and sensory but in capturing that Joie de Vivre that the French understand so well.
 Our aim is to bring some of that sense of the true joy of life back home to incorporate into our own daily lives.